So you’ve signed up with Gleek and you want to make some diagrams. But you’re not sure where to start…

 Don’t worry, here’s our quick start guide to using Gleek.
 Once you’ve read this, you’ll be happily diagramming like a pro 💪

 The simplest thing you can do in Gleek is to make a shape.
 Let’s do that right now.
 Go to https://app.gleek.io in your browser and click “New diagram”.
-You don’t need to sign up.
+Don’t forget to sign up first.
+And remember that it’s free to sign up 😄

 Let’s start by creating a shape to represent a user.
 To do this, type the word user, then type a colon.
 Gleek will recognize that you want to create an object and give you some autocomplete options.
 Our user is an actor, so let’s choose “actor”.
 Just find “actor” in the dropdown list and complete the shape, or just type “user:actor” and Gleek will draw the shape and name it.